 Hurricanes, earthquakes, civil rebellion, terror attacks, floods, etc. Life can be uncertain, and without being alarmist, it’s important to be prepared.
 A well-thought-out plan and a variety of basic supplies can help people weather most adversity.
+A good survival kit makes it easy to do just that, especially when you can just grab it and run out the door.

 “We’re a team of friends who’ve collectively traveled to over 125 countries,” say the inventors of the Seventy2, which they call “the world’s smartest survival kit.”
 What makes them experts?
 “From the top of Mt.
 Everest to the jungles of Bolivia to military bases in Iraq, we’ve spent time in some of the most dangerous and extreme environments in the world,” they explain.
 Okay, that might do it.